Republic County, Kansas

-Republic County (standard abbreviation: RP) is a county located in the state of Kansas, south from the Nebraska state line.
+Republic County is a county located in the state of Kansas, south from the Nebraska state line.
+Its county seat and largest city is Belleville.
 As of the 2020 census, the county population was 4,674.
-The largest city, and the county seat, is Belleville.
+The county was named after the Republican River.

 History

 Early history

 For millennia, the Great Plains of North America were inhabited by nomadic Native Americans.
 From the 16th to 18th centuries, the Kingdom of France claimed ownership of large parts of North America.
 In 1762, after the French and Indian War, France ceded New France to Spain, by the Treaty of Fontainebleau.